LinusChen/Fortress/performance_test.md

 - just using (r_in_rad, r_out_rad) instead (r_in, r_out)
   would decrease the time from 4.2s to 2.8s.
 - converting b,w to cm (before the meshgrid) further decrease time to 2.1s.

+About point source computing.
+May I save time for point source without offset?

 ### Quantity and array